ChakradharSai5/my-notes/content/1 Knowledge Hub/2 Functional Notes/1 Career Notes/3 TSTPS Kaniha Technical Notes/2 Main TG and Auxillaries/Main TG rolling.md

         - In stage-1 our TG is built in such a way, that sometimes people charge the gland steam without opening exhaust valve, but it's going fine
         - But same thing if done in stage-2 causes severe barring stalling
 - (in gland steam scheme, admission side has manual valve in CV line not in MOV line)
-- In this mode HPBP & LPBP will not open
+- In this mode  LPBP gets reset by itself and LPBP CV goes to auto.
-    - LPBP in manual and tripped condition
 - You can keep HPBP in start up mode causing it to open to 20%
 - Reset LPBP causing it to open LPBP SV and I think to be kept in auto
 - **Now after 85ksc and 370degC achieved** and rolling clearance available with 55deg saturation margin permissive